alexirpan/alexirpan.github.io/research.md

 not nothing.
 I'm still proud of it, and want to share it, in the off chance someone finds it neat.

-(Additionally, I haven't given up on academia just yet, meaning I need to signal my research capabilities in case I apply in the future.
+(Additionally, I haven't given up on academia just yet, so I need to signal my research capabilities in case I apply in the future.
 This page is that signal.)